-All applicants for the Allied Health programs and certificates must possess the essential skills and abilities necessary to successfully complete the requirements of the curriculum either with or without reasonable accommodations for any disabilities the individual may have. * Note: The use of an intermediary that in effect requires a student to rely on someone else’s power of selection and observation will not be permitted.
-The essential skills and abilities for the Allied Health programs and certificates are categorized in the following Technical Standards:
+All applicants for the Health Technology Programs and certificates must possess the essential skills and abilities necessary to successfully complete the requirements of the curriculum either with or without reasonable accommodations for any disabilities the individual may have. * Note: The use of an intermediary that in effect requires a student to rely on someone else’s power of selection and observation will not be permitted.
+The essential skills and abilities for the Health Technologies programs and certificates are categorized in the following Technical Standards:

 - Sensory/Observational Skills: The applicant must be able to observe a patient accurately at a distance and close at hand.
 Observation necessitates the functional use of all the senses.